-Figure 5 Partitioning of the goal into 6 parts.
+Figure 4 Partitioning of the goal into 6 parts.

-- 9.3.A.4 Initially, the opposite goal is completely open (see Figure 5, "Partitioning of the goal into 6 parts.").
+- 9.3.A.4 Initially, the opposite goal is completely open (see Figure 4, "Partitioning of the goal into 6 parts.").
 After each scored goal a member of the team rolls a die and the part of the goal that corresponds to the number on the dice will be covered with a black box.
 If this part of the goal is already covered, the die will be rolled again.
-See Figure 6, "An example state of the goal after two rounds", where the number 3 and number 5 were rolled on a die after each round and the respective parts of the goal are covered.
+See Figure 5, "An example state of the goal after two rounds", where the number 3 and number 5 were rolled on a die after each round and the respective parts of the goal are covered.
 Note that if number 3 or 5 will get rolled in the next rounds, a new roll of a die will follow. - 9.3.A.5 The result of this challenge is the number of scored goals.

-Figure 6 An example state of the goal after two rounds
+Figure 5 An example state of the goal after two rounds

-9.4 Penalty Kick
+9.3.B Penalty Kick

-- 9.4.1 A penalty kick takes place after a grave offense happens. - 9.4.2 The kicking procedure consists of the following steps: - 1.
+- 9.3.B.1 In Soccer, a penalty kick takes place after a grave offense happens.
+The aim of this technical challenge is to see whether something similar can be done within the limits of RoboCupJunior Soccer. - 9.3.B.2 The kicking procedure consists of the following steps: - 1.
 All robots as well as the ball are removed from the field. - 2.
 The offending ("kicking") team places a robot inside its own penalty area, rotated towards its own goal.
-A ball is placed at the central neutral spot. - 3.
-The offending ("kicking") team turns their robot on.
-The robot needs to stay still for the next 5 seconds.
+A ball is placed at the central neutral spot.

-- 4. During these 5 seconds the defending team places a robot which is turned off inside its own penalty area. - 5.
-In order to score a goal, the offending team's robot needs to move the ball inside the opponents goal.
-It needs to do so in at most 15 seconds and while staying within the center circle once it touches the ball. - 9.4.3 If the offending team's robot moves before the 5 seconds pass, the result is automatically no goal.
+- 3. The offending ("kicking") team turns their robot on.
+The robot needs to stay still for the next 5 seconds. - 4.
+During these 5 seconds the defending team places a robot which is turned off inside its own penalty area. - 5.
+In order to score a goal, the offending team's robot needs to move the ball inside the opponent's goal.
+It needs to do so in at most 15 seconds and while staying within the center circle once it touches the ball. - 9.3.B.3 If the offending team's robot moves before the 5 seconds pass, the result is automatically no goal.
 Once the penalty kick finishes, the game continues with a Rule 1.3, Kick-off, with the defending team kicking-off.